Sun-Young-Park/Election-Analytics/posts/01-Intro.md

 * **2000, margin of `0.5%` or 500k votes or `5 EV` (Bush vs. Gore).** Gore managed to distance himself from Clinton's scandals (which put him neck-and-neck with Bush); though, really, this was anyone's election.

-* **1960, margin of `0.7%` or 120k votes or `84 EV` (JFK vs. Nixon).** The Republican party was hurt by the 1958 recession (we'll talk about this more when we read [The Message Matters](https://www.amazon.com/Message-Matters-Economy-Presidential-Campaigns/dp/0691139636)); JFK mobilized a new cohort of Catholic voters; JFK campaigned wisely in key swing states.
+* **1960, margin of `0.7%` or 120k votes or `84 EV` (JFK vs. Nixon).** The Republican party was hurt by the 1958 recession (we'll talk about this more when we read [The Message Matters](https://www.amazon.com/Message-Matters-Economy-Presidential-Campaigns/dp/0691139636) by Lynn Vavreck); JFK mobilized a new cohort of Catholic voters; JFK campaigned wisely in key swing states.

 * **1968, margin of `0.7%` or 500k votes or `110 EV` (Nixon vs. Humphrey).** As the South began to re-align, Nixon's [Southern Strategy](https://en.wikipedia.org/wiki/Southern_strategy) appealed to racist whites in the South; beginning of the "culture wars" which favored the Republicans in rural areas; protests against Humphrey for his unpopular pro-war position.